Samstar10/Superheroes/README.md

 ```

 If the `Power` is **not** updated successfully (does not pass validations),
-return the following JSON data, along with the appropriate HTTP status code:
+returns the following JSON data, along with the appropriate HTTP status code:

 ```json
 {